-Student work will be reported within the guidelines of the reporting policy of the school.
+Student achievement is communicated to families twice annually in alignment with the schools' Reporting Policy.
 All dance subjects will be reported on at the end of each term, with progress reports in Term 1 and 3 and semester reports at the end of Terms 2 and 4.
 Formative assessment data is used throughout the year to provide feedback, relating student progress and achievement to the skills outlined by Progressions Frameworks and course outlines.